 Any reversal of impairment or loss is recognised in profit or loss with a corresponding reduction in the carrying value of the financial asset through a loss allowance account.

-(b) Financial liabilities at amortised cost Financial liabilities in this category include:
+(b) Financial liabilities

+Financial liabilities in this category include:

-- > liabilities to clients
+- liabilities to customers

-- > trade and other payables
+- trade and other payables

-- > lease liabilities.
+- lease liabilities.

-Subsequent to initial recognition, financial liabilities at amortised cost are carried at their amortised cost in accordance with the effective interest method.
+Subsequent to initial recognition, financial liabilities are carried at their amortised cost in accordance with the effective interest method.